 Nevertheless, the day will come when we will truly be able to build personalized diets and other lifestyle roadmaps based largely on genetic make-up.
 Until then, available genetic information can only provide a partial picture of the diets that work best for us.

-Mitch Kanter, PhD, is the Chief Science Officer at FoodMinds in Minneapolis.
+Mitch Kanter, PhD, is a consultant at FoodMinds in Minneapolis.